Music A Level

 Students will be expected to take an active role in the music department through participation in and leadership of performing groups at Myton and take advantage of performance opportunities both in and out of school.

-There will be concert trips and activities relevant to the course which may include a symphony or chamber music concert at Warwick Arts Centre or Symphony Hall Birmingham, Music Theatre performance trip, rock concert or jazz evening and workshops led by visiting professionals as appropriate.
+There will be concert trips and activities relevant to the course which may include a symphony or chamber music concert, music theatre or opera performance trip, rock concert or jazz evening and workshops led by visiting professionals as appropriate.

-Students are encouraged to make use of the department’s facilities during study periods and after school, including practice rooms, recording studio and Mac suite (Mac workstations running Sibelius and Logic).
+Students are encouraged to make use of the department’s facilities during study periods and after school, including practice rooms, recording studio and Mac suite (Mac workstations running Logic Pro).

 Weekly News